OpenInterpreter/open-interpreter/docs/ROADMAP.md

 - [ ] **Easy 🟢** Require documentation for PRs
 - [ ] Work with Mintlify to translate docs
 - [ ] Better comments throughout the package (they're like docs for contributors)
+- [ ] Document the New Computer Update
+- [ ] Make a migration guide for the New Computer Update

 ## Completed